 Until recently, Bucharest topped a lot of lists for poor road conditions.
 Harsh weather and increasingly heavy traffic battered roads that weren’t top quality in the first place.
 However, increased investment in infrastructure has greatly improved conditions.
 Hopefully Ulaanbaatar’s roads will get some much needed TLC in the near future!

 Runners up: Bucharest, Romania; Moscow, Russia

 Worst for Obeying Road Rules

 Even if roads are built to a high quality and traffic levels are manageable, it takes competent drivers who follow the law to ensure good driving conditions.
+(It doesn’t help that driving tests vary so dramatically by country—just take a look at our rundown of driving tests in Africa, for example!)
 Rules obviously vary from city to city.
 But in some places, how these rules should be interpreted is also apparently up for debate.

 Take Manila, for example.
 In the Philippine capital red lights are viewed as a suggestion and it’s quite normal for drivers to use lanes reserved for oncoming traffic to avoid queuing.
 On top of this, even if people wanted to consult road signs, many of them are covered by foliage.
 Useful!
 From the sounds of it, driving around Manila would be quite the white-knuckle ride!
 Even a solid grasp of defensive driving skills probably wouldn’t be enough to ensure your safety in this city.

 We hope this list has given you an idea of just how bad driving conditions can get.
 Britain’s roads suddenly look all shiny and new again!
 Let’s not get carried away, though—we’ve got our own fair share of dangerous roads in Britain—give it a week and we’ll be back to complaining about temporary traffic lights and rush hour blues.
 It’s just the British way.